viator32/CampusConnect/README.md

 ./mvnw quarkus:dev
 ```

+### Database migrations

+Schema changes are managed with [Flyway](https://flywaydb.org/).
+Migration scripts
+reside in `src/main/resources/db/migration` and are executed automatically on
+application startup.
+When modifying the database schema, create a new migration
+script following the `V<version>__description.sql` naming convention.

 ## Roles and Permissions

 Each club member is assigned one of the following roles, which determine what actions are allowed inside a club: